wiwinsigall/weather_project/README.md

 The model shows great performance with high accuracy and low loss values, demonstrating its ability to generalize well to new sky images.

 ## Deployment
-The trained model is saved as `weather_model.h5` and deployed using **Streamlit** to create a web application where users can upload sky images to predict weather conditions.
+### Save Model
+The trained model is saved using the command `model.save('weather_model.h5')` to allow for reuse without retraining.
+The model is then downloaded from Google Colab using `files.download()` for deployment to the web application.

-### Streamlit Application
+### Flask Application
+Next, a project folder named `WEATHER_PROJECT` is created, which contains the following files:
+- `app.py`: The main Flask application file.
+- `weather_model.h5`: The trained CNN model.
+- `classes.txt`: A file containing the class labels (sunny, cloudy, and rainy).
+- `requirements.txt`: A file listing the project dependencies.
+- `templates/index.html`: The main HTML page (frontend).
+- `static/uploads`: A folder to temporarily store uploaded images.

+#### Flask Application Workflow
 1. **Upload Image:** Users can upload sky images in JPG, JPEG, or PNG format.
 2. **Weather Prediction:** The model classifies the image and predicts the weather condition (sunny, cloudy, or rainy).
-The web interface displays the predicted class and confidence level for the uploaded image.
+   - The web interface displays the predicted class and confidence level for the uploaded image.

+### Website Interface
+Below is the initial interface of the website for uploading sky images to predict weather conditions.
+This feature is built using Flask and supports JPG, JPEG, and PNG image formats.
+In this example, the uploaded image was successfully classified as 'shine' with a confidence level of 99.99%.

 ## Installation
 ### Prerequisites
 - Python 3.10
 - TensorFlow
 - Flask
-- NumPy
+- NumPy & Pandas
 - Pillow

 ### Steps to Run the Project